68mschmitt/learning/dotnet/1.0/2_structs.md

   when you pass a struct into a function as a parameter, then it is copied and another block of memory is allocated onto the stack, and the values held in a are preserved

+- If you are focused on behavior, then you might want to use a class instead

+- Because structures have value types, it is recommended to make them immutable

+# readonly Structs

 -